fdabl/fdabl.github.io/_posts/2021-02-07-Causal-Doge.md

 We see that the model predicts the price of Dogecoin reasonably well prior to Elon's tweet.
 The counterfactual Dogecoin price (that is, the price of Dogecoin had Elon not tweeted) is predicted to stay rather flat, while the actual price rises.
 Yet it does not rise immediately, but with a delay --- maybe because he tweeted in the middle of the night?
 In any event, Dogecoin showed an average increase of 33% (with a 95% credible interval ranging from 23% to 42%), but note that this estimate naturally depends on the post-tweet time frame we consider.
 In particular, the previous figure showed that the Dogecoin price dips after the initial increase.
 Overall, however, it does seem that Elon's tweet had a substantial causal effect on the price of Dogecoin.

-Recall that the analysis assumes that Elon Musk's tweet was the only thing of significance happening to Dogecoin at that time.
+Recall that the analysis assumes that there were no other events at the time that selectively influenced Dogecoin but not Bitcoin.
 However, Redditors rallied around the cryptocurrency at the same time, very likely confounding the tweet's causal effect.
 Luckily for us, Elon struck twice.

 ## Moonshooting Dogecoin: Part II
 A week after the initial frenzy, Musk fired off a series of tweets about Dogecoin.
 Let's zoom in on the data.